-National Monuments: case studies and reports on the economic performance of communities adjacent to western national monuments.
+- National Monuments: case studies and reports on the economic performance of communities adjacent to western national monuments.

-- Federal Lands in the West: study showing that ural counties in the West with more federal lands or protected federal lands performed better on average than their peers with less federal lands or protected federal lands in four key economic measures.
+- Federal Lands in the West: study showing that rural counties in the West with more federal lands or protected federal lands performed better on average than their peers with less federal lands or protected federal lands in four key economic measures.

-- Protected Lands and Income: study and interactive showing the amount of per capita income explained by protected federal lands for each county in the non-metropolitan western U.S.
+- Protected Lands and Income: study and visualization showing the amount of per capita income explained by protected federal lands for each county in the non-metropolitan western U.S.

 - Economists on Public Lands: more than 100 economists urged President Obama to “create jobs and support businesses by investing in our public lands infrastructure and establishing new protected areas such as parks, wilderness, and monuments.”

 - West Is Best: this report finds that the West’s popular national parks, monuments, wilderness areas and other public lands offer its growing high-tech and services industries a competitive advantage.

 - The Value of Public Lands: post contains numerous reports, case studies, bibliographies, tools, and research concerning the value of western protected public lands.